kiat/OOP-Design-Patterns/Java/Observer-Pattern/README.md

 In this example, we have central stock market system that has data about stock market.
 Multiple parties need to get the data and show the data on their devices/displays.

+We have frequently changing data and we have to broadcast the data to all of observers.

 # Basic Idea and Concepts

-Observerable is StockMarketCentraSystem
+Observable/Subject is the StockMarketCentralSystem

-Observers are BrockerDevice, CompanyDevice, CustomerDevice.
+Observers are BrockerDevice, CompanyDevice and CustomerDevice.